 “Gil, you need to rest.”

-The captain smiled lightly, tightly.
+The hauptmann smiled lightly, tightly.
 “They’ll be searching for us.
 I can’t say for sure since living manipulation has rarely been studied, but even with the suppression cuffs on Leona and Derik, the Manipulator probably has some awareness over where they are—similar to any ordinary Manipulator’s mediums.
 Meaning we shouldn’t bring them with us to meet my associate.
 I was discussing it with the Sagittarian prince, but it’s probably best to leave them with those three peacekeepers.”

 Brandt stared holes into Leona at this.